jeremiah-c-leary/vhdl-style-guide/docs/configuring_conditional_multiline_indent_rules.rst

                sig_c and sig_d when input = "0010" else
               '0';

 ..
-NOTE::  Formatting in the following exampes is performed by a separate rule.
+NOTE::  Formatting in the following examples is performed by a separate rule.

 Example: |align_left| set to |default_yes|
 ##########################################